 Lon’s attempts at compartmentalization – keeping his “work self” and his “real self” distinct – and tamping down his real desires and his unique personality consumed vast amounts of energy.
 He told me that “everyone” did this in the industry; “No one is their real self or gets to do what they really want.”
 Despite thinking of himself as quite entrepreneurial, he had been trying desperately to be like everyone else, to fit in and not to stand out as “weird, eccentric or too far out there” in his approach to business.

 He told me he was ready to get out there and find his next thing, before he got too stale.
 This was all too familiar, the business owner who feels a need to throw himself into something else as soon as he’s exited his company.

 When we next met, I asked Lon to outline what an ideal work situation would look like.
 His responses told me that he was still operating from a view of what he thought he could get, not what he would actually consider ideal.
 It took quite some time for Lon to get to the heart of what he really wanted.
 From that place, he could begin to approach a new role – one where he could feel free to express his many talents and soar.

-Moments like Lon’s firing, which look like disaster, actually contain the seeds of freedom.
+Moments like Lon’s exit, actually contain the seeds of freedom.
 Freedom to admit that what we were chasing so hard isn’t actually what we wanted at all.
 It gives us permission to turn our attention toward what we DO want and to be who we really are.